 Access to those medications has also gotten easier, with online companies offering a private and convenient way to get a prescription medication shipped to your door.
 BlueChew and Roman are two such companies that deliver low-cost generic versions of drugs like Viagra and Cialis.

 But what are the important differences between these two companies?
-Our team has been covering their activities for years, and we’ve put together this guide to help you choose between the two.
+Our team has been covering their activities for years, and we’ve put together this guide to help you choose between them.

-For those in a hurry, right now we feel the majority of men torn between the two will do better with BlueChew.
+For those in a hurry, right now, we feel the majority of men will do better with BlueChew.
 However, other companies exist that we sometimes rate more highly than either BlueChew or Roman, and we’ll touch on them throughout this guide to help you take the smartest next steps.

 We pitted BlueChew and Roman against one another head-to-head in several key categories we’ve found are most important among men seeking ED medications.
-Specifically, we looked at cost, available medications, convenience, and safety.
+Specifically, we looked at effectiveness, safety, cost, and convenience.
 Roman offers treatments and services for many other health concerns, while BlueChew focuses specifically on ED treatments.
 This analysis focuses on comparing the two companies on how they help you treat ED.

 Let’s see how the two companies stood up in each criterion.